pyps/docker-training/README.md

 This docker image is a good example that you should split configuration and code:
 * Unittest should be executed during Image build and not during startup.
- Configuration Input should not be executed directly.
+* Configuration Input should not be executed directly.

+Tested with docker-compose binary version 1.13.0/1.8.0 and docker-compose file version 2.0/3